Features

 - They often go together

-To restore the full table, click the
+To restore the full table, click the button in the toolbar.

 The "Categories" button also performs a table collapse, but it lets you collapse a table by a semantic or graphic radical category - top radicals, enclosing radicals, people, animals, katakana characters, etc.

-In this mode, clicking on a radical would bring up a panel with a brief note about a radical - usage, placement, phonetic value,
+The button switches the table into the radical info mode.
+In this mode, clicking on a radical would bring up a panel with a brief note about a radical - usage, placement, phonetic value, similar or related radicals:

-To leave the info mode, tap the
+To leave the info mode, tap the button again.

 To change even more search parameters, click the "More" button: